 PowerNet is contracted to manage the network and metering assets and EIL charges PowerNet a fee for the use of the assets.
-PowerNet adds maintenance costs and overheads to this and the total costs are on-charged to the electricity retailers through the line and meter charges.
+PowerNet adds operating and corporate costs to this and the total costs are on-charged to the electricity retailers through the line and meter charges.